7bitcoder/7bitConf/README.md

 Setting Array:2!uint=123 would be rewritten as Array\_\_2\_\_\_uint=123

-Same as command line source, environment variables configuration source can be more customized with additional addEnvironmentVariables method arguments: [EnvironmentVarsParserConfig](#environment-variables-parser-config) or [SettingParser](#custom-parsers).
+Same as the command line source, the environment variables configuration source can be more customized with additional addEnvironmentVariables method arguments: [EnvironmentVarsParserConfig](#environment-variables-parser-config) or [SettingParser](#custom-parsers).